transcriptionpro/wuc-new/_altcoins/augur.md

 <h4>Announcing the Augur Bounty Program</h4>

 <p>Augurs lead developer, Jack Peterson, gave a preview into our bounty program at his talk during Devcon3 this year.
-Titled “Missing links in the Ethereum development stack”, Jack went on to discuss how the Ethereum development community is in need of additional public tooling.</p>
+Titled “Missing links in the <a href="/what-is-ethereum/">Ethereum development stack</a>”, Jack went on to discuss how the Ethereum development community is in need of additional public tooling.</p>

 <p>Four bounties were announced at Devcon3, and now two have been officially scoped out and launched live.
 These include the “Safe Solidity Solium Rules” and a “Portable Solidity Debugger” for 1,150 REP and 2,000 REP.</p>